xini/silverstripe-mailchimp-signup/readme.md

 Adds page type for a MailChimp signup form.
 Form fields are read automatically from the MailChimp list.

+The submissions need to be confirmed by the user, they receives a confirmation email from MailChimp.

 ## Requirements

 * SilverStripe CMS ~3.2